Vancats/vancats-docs/sundry/Plugins.md

   24. View In Browser
   25. Code Runner
   26. styled-jsx
-  27. W xml
-  28. X mind Viewer
+  27. X mind Viewer
-  29. Image preview
+  28. Image preview
-  30. Markdown All in One
+  29. Markdown All in One
-  31. Markdown Preview Enhanced
+  30. Markdown Preview Enhanced